Q&A: Please tell us a little about your background.

 PM: I like to attend the HDI local chapter meetings.
 That’s Help Desk Institute.
 It gives me a chance to network with other people in the support business and I get to learn how other people do it.
 Besides, support people tend to be highly extroverted.
 You know, people people – like me.
 Okay, party animals!

-I like to go horseback riding with some friends from church.
+I like to go horseback riding in Griffith Park with some friends from church.
 I also like to visit the malls, rarely alone.
-Of course, I get in some time on Facebook and Twitter with my other friends.
-And, I like talking on the telephone to my out-of-town family and friends.
+Of course, I get in some time on Facebook, Twitter and – oh!, some Instagram and a couple of gaming sites – with my other friends.
+Although, I prefer talking on the telephone to my out-of-town family and friends.
 Friendly me...

 Q&A: After working on the phone all day, you spend your spare time – on the phone?!